antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Neuroblastoma is a pediatric tumor of the peripheral adrenergic lineage, which is neural crest derived.
 During embryogenesis, cells delaminate from the neural crest, migrate ventrally and differentiate into adrenaline- or noradrenaline-producing cells.
 Neuroblastomas typically express enzymes for the adrenaline-synthesis route.
 High-stage neuroblastomas usually go into complete remission upon therapy but often relapse as therapy-resistant disease.

 Using recent molecular biology data gathering techniques and advanced bioinformatic data analysis algorithms we set out to investigate this aggressive characteristic of neuroblastoma tumors.
 We obtained tumor biopsies from four patients that were taken in culture.
 Each biopsy gave rise to two phenotypically divergent cell lines.
-In this course you will conduct the research yourself, that was
+In this course you will conduct the research yourself, following the lines of reasoning and the same data as was used in a paper by the AMC Oncogenomics group that was published in Nature Genetics in 2017.

 Tumors and origins: a first impression of your data